Important Notice

 For more information, please contact Jackie Niemeyer.

-The library will be closing for remodeling in the immediate future.
-Further information will be released soon.
+The library will be closing for remodeling in the near future.
+Further information will be available on the Friends of the Stanislaus County Library website.

 Celebrating more than 50 years of Service to the Genealogical Community of Stanislaus County